Philippine Airlines: Interline agreements

-As of May 2024, Philippine Airlines mainline aircraft has a fleet size of 49 (excluding 28 PAL Express aircraft) with a mix of Airbus narrow-body and wide-body aircraft and Boeing wide-body aircraft.

 Branding

 Logo

-The Philippine Airlines logo changed four times since the company's founding.
+The Philippine Airlines logo changed several times since the company's founding.
 Its first logo incorporated a blue oval with "PAL" superimposed in white letters, a four-pointed star with points intersecting behind the "A" in PAL, and a wing whose orientation varied depending on the location of the logo.
 The wing pointed to the right if located on the left side of the plane, and to the left if on the right side.
 A variant of this logo featured a globe instead of the blue oval with the superimposed PAL initials.
-It was used from the 1950s through the mid 1960s.
+It was used from the 1950s through the mid-1960s.

-The second logo adopted a blue triangle with the bottom point missing and a red triangle superimposed upon it, enclosed by a circle.
+In the late 60's, the company adopted a blue triangle with the bottom point missing and a red triangle superimposed upon it, enclosed by a circle.
 This was meant to evoke a vertically displayed national flag with white forming by the negative space between the two triangles.
-In the mid-1970s, a third logo was introduced that removed the circle and simplified the shape.
-The typeface used in the third logo was later applied to the second logo and remained the official PAL logo until 1986.
+In 1970, the logo adopted a new typeface, Futura, and remained the official PAL logo until 1986.

 The current PAL logo features the same two blue and red sail triangles used in the second and third logos.
 An eight-rayed yellow sunburst was superimposed on top of the blue triangle, and a new Helvetica typeface was used.